Tony Geidmintis

-Tony Geidmintis (30 July 1949 – 16 April 1993) was an English professional footballer who played as a defender, making over 450 appearances in the Football League.
+Anthony Joseph Geidmintis (30 July 1949 – 17 April 1993) was an English professional footballer who played as a defender, making over 450 appearances in the Football League.

 Career

 Born in Stepney, Geidmintis made his Football League debut for Workington on 3 April 1965, aged just 15 years 247 days.
 He also played in the Football League for Watford, Northampton Town and Halifax Town, before returning in 1980 to a Workington side which had dropped into non-league football.
+He also played for Cheltenham Town.
 He retired in the 1980–81 season, aged 31, due to a heart condition that contributed to his death 12 years later.